 Disaster struck while I was waiting in line for my takeaway coffee last week.
 Yep, the thing I’d been most afraid of happening since I first started trying period underwear.
 A leak.

-My heart was thudding as I felt the warmth spreading – in my mind an enormous red stain vividly obvious to anyone in line behind me.
-In reality, a small patch on the inside of my leggings.
 The reality of the disaster wasn’t nearly as bad as the imagined one inside my head as I hurriedly tied a jacket around my waist and escaped, cheeks burning, to waddle uncomfortably home.
 Even if the damage turned out to be minimal, the emotional turmoil of your period leaking while you’re out in public is something no woman wants to deal with!
 So I figured I ought to get my lazy butt in gear and finally write the period pants review I’d been thinking about writing for months!

 I’ve been using Modibodi and WUKA period pants since last year and had grown confident.
 So confident that I’d decided to build up my collection in order to completely stop using other menstrual products.
 So confident that I’d bought a set of four from a cheaper brand.
 And that was when I discovered that not all period knickers are created equal.
 Sometimes, you get what you pay for!